czi-finance/wrds_sample_code/README.md

 As an illustration, I plot the figure below using this data.
 It shows analysts' predictions of **Apple Inc.**'s EPS for the 2019 fiscal year, as well as the actual number that was announced on October 30, 2019.
-One can see that analysts made forecasts throughout the year, and overall, they seem to slightly underestimate Apple's earnings for this fiscal year.
+One can see that analysts made forecasts throughout the year, and overall they seem to slightly underestimate Apple's earnings for this fiscal year.

 <img src="https://github.com/cziFinEcon/wrds_sample_code/blob/master/fig/aapl.png" width="700">